marufrahmangit/marufrahmangit.github.io/projects/soc-level1-alert-reporting.md

 ## Reporting
 ### Phishing Email Incident Report
-**Report:** The email to e.huffman@tryhackme.thm was spoofed using a fake Microsoft domain and failed both SPF and DKIM checks.
+**Report**: The email to e.huffman@tryhackme.thm was spoofed using a fake Microsoft domain and failed both SPF and DKIM checks.
 It contained phishing language and a .rar attachment named REPORT.rar, which may contain a malicious payload.
 User interaction is not yet confirmed, but delivery and spoofing indicators justify classifying this as a phishing attempt requiring sandbox analysis and mailbox sweep.

 <img width="824" height="569" alt="image" src="https://github.com/user-attachments/assets/bf73784c-b26a-4b06-b9be-9ed1b0f113d1" />